wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   was ultimately rejected, as adding it as a last component made it easier to distinguish different variants, and achieved the same goals.

-- Using both hash an label in the filename.
+- Using both hash and label in the filename.
 This approach was rejected because it caused an unnecessary increase of filename length.
 As the specification evolved and made it unnecessary to include the hash in the filename, it was suggested to replace it with a human-readable label instead.